sirikothe/gotextfsm/README.md

 There are differences in Golang's regular expression implementation and Python's.

-:warning: Because of this reason, some templates that are valid in Python fail parsing in gotextfsm.
+:warning: Because of this reason some templates that are valid in Python fail parsing in gotextfsm.

 > [!TIP]
 > Supported regular expression sytnax are those provided by the [`re2` library](https://github.com/google/re2/wiki/Syntax)